lmucs/cher-ami/go/api.md

 ### Create message [POST]
-Creates a message given content only.
+Creates a message for a given circle, with the given content.
+Optionally, the creator can set a minimum reputation threshold for viewing (defaults to 0, in a way).
 Server sets the id, creation timestamp, and author.
 + Request
     + Headers